 Like the characters from most of my stories, I grew up in an ordinary working-class family, with parents who taught me to value the simple things in life.
 I was an only child until age fifteen.
 Though not rich, my childhood was filled with books, music, and pets, piano lessons and Girl Scouts, fishing trips and my first horse, a retired Standardbred pacer.
 My favorite times were the yearly week-long vacations at Putnam Pond State Campground, which is now only a fifteen-minute drive from my house.
 Those trips were a treat that I looked forward to all year.
 I try to show that small-town lifestyle in my books.

-I am single, with a shaggy little dog named Summer, two cats, Honey and Rio, a ferret named Rascal, an aquarium of goldfish, and horse, Timmy, a leopard Appaloosa gelding recently given to me by a friend after the death of my old horse, Solomon.
+I am single, with a shaggy little dog named Summer, three cats: Honey, Rio, and Tom, an aquarium of goldfish, and horse, Timmy, a leopard Appaloosa gelding recently given to me by a friend after the death of my old horse, Solomon.
 I look forward to sharing new adventures with him for years to come.